International researchers

 Finding a host for your research stay or doctoral studies

-You are planning a research stay or doctoral studies at Universität Hamburg and are looking for an academic host for your stay?
-You will find information on how you can contact a potential academic host on Euraxess Germany.
+You are planning a research stay or doctoral studies at the University of Hamburg and are looking for an academic host for your stay?
+You will find information on how you can contact a potential academic host on EURAXESS Germany.

-You would like to pursue doctoral studies at Universität Hamburg?
-Here you will find information for the preparation of your doctoral studies at Universität Hamburg including how to choose a doctoral supervisor.
+You would like to pursue doctoral studies at the University of Hamburg?
+The Support for Doctoral and Early Career Researchers provides information for the preparation of your doctoral studies at the University of Hamburg including how to choose a doctoral supervisor.

 Entry into Germany